irgaly/android-remove-unused-resources-plugin/README.md

 # Remove Unused Resources Plugin for Android

-A gradle plugin to remove unused android resources by Android Lint results.
+A gradle plugin to remove unused android resources by Android Lint results xml file.

 This provides a gradle task, so it is useful for CI.